bmtwl/SoftDataDiode/README.md

    - Firewalls that support SNAT may be configured with a return address of something like 192.0.2.x (often used as a blackhole address) or an unused internal address as a canary
    - Switch ACLs to prevent these specific return UDP traffic flows may be created at a choke point
    - OS level firewalls may be used to attempt to block specific types of traffic.
 Linux iptables is flexible enough to do exactly what we want (statefully deny return traffic)
+   - Use a [packet forwarder](https://github.com/bmtwl/udp-ebpf-monitor) that mangles the packets and breaks return state

 These mitigations can generally "stack", allowing a defence in depth approach that approaches a guarantee of security.